 If you ask my kids, snacks should be fun, yummy, and portable.
 And if they can help make them, all the better.

-These fruit necklaces fit the bill all around.
+These fruit necklaces definitely fit the bill as a fun kids snack.
 Plus they are healthy, which makes me happy.

 Maia, Daphne, and Marlise each strung their own fruit necklace snack with fresh fruit “beads” yesterday during a playdate.
-And then they draped them around their necks and proceeded to eat them right away.
+Then they draped them around their necks and proceeded to eat them right away.

 This was a spur-of-the-moment idea inspired by cheerio necklaces, popcorn garlands, and all of the colorful fresh fruit we had in the house.

-- Washing a variety of fruit (we used grapes, strawberries, and blueberries) and setting them in the center of the table.
+To begin, wash a variety of fruit (we used grapes, strawberries, and blueberries).

-- Cutting two-foot lengths of elastic thread and threading each onto a chunky yarn needle (you could also use yarn or embroidery floss and an embroidery needle).
+Then, cut two-foot lengths of elastic cord and thread each onto a chunky yarn needle (you could also use yarn or embroidery floss and an embroidery needle).

-- Starting each necklace with one grape (or whatever) knotted in place to hold all the fruit “beads” on the necklace.
+Next, set out plates for each child to work on.
+Start each necklace with one piece of fruit knotted in place to hold all the fruit “beads” on the necklace.

-Daphne strung a long row of grapes and then added some blueberries at the end.
-She called hers a snake, by the way, and didn't want me to tie hers into a necklace loop.
+First, Daphne strung a long row of grapes and then added some blueberries at the end.

-The fruit necklaces were definitely a fun playdate snack.
+Fruit necklaces were definitely a fun kids snack for our playdate!
 I think they could be a unique addition to party or a picnic as well.